 B2B2C Example 1 – Manufacturer + Distributor + B2C Customer

 In the world of SAP B2B eCommerce, this is the simplest example of B2B2C ecommerce.
 Here’s how it works.
-A manufacturer runs their own ecommerce store, offering their products in a catalog with rich content—exactly what Magento offers for B2B2C, often integrated to SAP in real time via Corevist.
-The end user (the C in B2B2C) uses Magento to shop and place orders through self-service with the SAP customer portal.
+A manufacturer runs their own ecommerce store, offering their products in a catalog with rich content on the Corevist Platform (which includes prebuilt SAP integration).
+The end users (the C in B2B2C) place their orders through self-service with the SAP customer portal.
 With a real-time integration like Corevist’s, those orders post directly SAP in real time.